 At Missouri Baptist Sullivan Hospital’s Birth Center, we believe your birthing experience should be personal, tailored specifically to your wishes and needs.
 That’s why we strive to fulfill special requests and offer various features to assist you throughout your labor and delivery.
 For your delivery, we offer the following birth options:

 If you’re hoping for a natural (medication-free) childbirth experience, we offer many options to support your goals, including:

 - Comfortable labor and delivery rooms with individual thermostats, ceiling fans and adjustable lighting.

 - The ability to move around freely as needed, including walking the halls, changing positions, rocking on a birthing ball or using a squat bar.

 - Expert coaching from our experienced labor and delivery nurses, who are here to support you through the birth process.

 - The choice of who attends your birth.
 Our nursing staff will ensure non-invited family or friends wait in the lobby.

 If you’re planning on natural childbirth, you may rely on Lamaze and breathing techniques to suppress the pain.
 Our expert nursing staff will be on-hand to assist and help coach you and your partner.

 Also, your doctor will visit you to discuss your anesthesia options.
-C-sections are usually done with an epidural, which means you will be awake and alert when your baby is born.
+C-sections are usually done with an epidural or spinal allowing you to remain alert and participate in the birth of your child.
 If you’re having an epidural, you will be moved to the operating suite about 30 minutes before your delivery time.
-Following your C-section, you’ll be able to hold your baby after you have been moved from the operating room into a birth suite.
+Even if you have a C-section, we will make every attempt to promote bonding between you and your infant.

 To reduce the chances of infection, only your partner or coach will be allowed in the C-section room.
 They may take photos once the baby is born.